brcnitk/IPv6-Deployment-Workshop/MIPv6/README.md

 2. Name the network interface as mip-h (Home Network), mip-r (Router Network), mip-f (Foreign Network).

 3. Assign the following network interface to the following Virtual Machine:
--   Fedora - HA : mip-h, mip - r (2 Interface)
+-   Home-Agent : Network-1, Network-2 (2 Interface)
--   Fedora - Router : mip-r, mip - f (2 Interface)
+-   Router : Network-2, Network-3 (2 Interface)
--   Fedora - CN : mip-f (1 Interface)
+-   Correspondent-Node : Network-3 (1 Interface)
--   Fedora - MN : mip-h, mip - f (1 Interface)
+-   Mobile-Node : Network-1 (1 Interface)

 #### Network Interface Configuration Commands (Only for Router and Home Agent):
 1. Use the following commands to configure the network interface: